Adukemi/OASIS_INFOBYTE/README.md

 **Description**
 This project focuses on examining and interpreting retail sales data to reveal patterns, trends, and insights.
 The analysis includes customer demographics, purchasing habits, product popularity, and time-based buying trends to support the business in making strategic decisions.

-Key Findings
+#Key Findings
 - Sales Trends: Noted significant sales peaks and fluctuations throughout various months.
 - Customer Demographics: Studied the age and gender breakdown of customers.
 - Product Popularity: Investigated the most popular product categories by age and gender segments.
 - Time Patterns: Identified peak shopping days and purchasing behavior based on time.

-Programming Language and Libraries Used
-Python, Pandas, Matplotlib, Seaborn
+Programming Language and Libraries Used: Python, Pandas, Matplotlib, Seaborn

 ## 2: Customer Segmentation Analysis